PTAB

 • Core Argument for this Ground:

-• Prior Art Mapping: Petitioner asserted this combination also rendered the claims obvious.
-Sauve taught a tabbed browser featuring a "quick pick" user interface that displayed 2D thumbnails of all open tabs to facilitate easier navigation.
-Tsuda taught a device for displaying application windows in a virtual 3D space, such as in a perspective stack, to improve screen-space efficiency.
-The proposed combination replaces Sauve's 2D thumbnails with Tsuda's more space-efficient 3D stacked windows.
-This combination taught displaying multiple webpage images on objects in a 3D space (arranged in foreground/background) and, upon user interaction with a 3D object, replacing the 3D view with a 2D view of the selected webpage for conventional browsing.
+• Prior Art Mapping: Petitioner argued that Sauve taught a tabbed browser featuring a "quick pick user-interface" that displayed 2D thumbnails of all open tabs to facilitate easy navigation.
+Tsuda was argued to teach a device for displaying application windows in a virtual 3D space, such as in a horizontally stacked, perspective arrangement, to use screen space more efficiently.
+Tsuda explicitly identified browsing internet homepages as a contemplated use case for its 3D display method.
+The combination of displaying Sauve's webpage thumbnails using Tsuda's 3D stacked view allegedly met the claim limitations of displaying first and second webpage images on objects in a foreground/background arrangement within a 3D space.

 4. Key Claim Construction Positions